-Sponsored by Vic Firth
+Sponsored by Vic Firth and Zildjian

 Neil Larrivee is the Vice President of Education and Drum Stick Product Development for the Vic Firth and Zildjian Companies.
 For the past 30 years, he has played a unique role in the overall growth of the Vic Firth Company while also coordinating the music industry’s leading education program in a manner that supports training growth for students, teachers and programs, throughout the world.